Building a company worth working at

 The scope of audits by the Internal Auditing Dept. is not limited to construction sites and includes the status of management related to industrial safety and health, such as audits of the status of working hours management across all divisions, including Group companies.

-Status of occupational accidents and action taken in response
+Status of occupational accidents and initiatives aimed at preventing recurrence

 Safety performance